 Defining Project Risk

-Different people have different perspective related to a project.
+Different people have different perspectives related to a project.
 Sometimes there is a possibility that even the best people do not get success while executing plans.
-There are a number of internal as well as external factors which play a vital role in the outcome of a project.
-The external factors are the ones which play a vital role in the cause of project risks.
+Several internal and external factors play a vital role in the outcome of a project.
+The external factors are the ones that play a vital role in the cause of project risks.
 In the formal language, a risk is an event due to which a project is affected negatively.
 This means that risk factors are to be taken care of so that the project can run successfully.

-Risks if managed efficiently can be mitigated and prevented from causing any trouble for the business.
-There are several factors which need to be considered and proper understanding of risks is must in order to prevent them.
+Risks, if managed efficiently, can be mitigated and prevented from causing any trouble for the business.
+Several factors need to be considered, and a proper understanding of risks is a must to prevent them.
 This article will highlight examples of risk registers that should be captured in every project.

 Categorization of Risks

 Before coming over to the 20 project risk examples, you must know the type of risks that you can come across.
 To understand a risk, you need to know that risk is categorized into different types, which are listed below:

 1. External Risk: There are many people involved in a business.
 Externally, a project needs help from vendors, and the dependence on these vendors brings a high degree of risk in the execution of a project.